offscale/c89stringutils/README.md

 [![C89](https://img.shields.io/badge/C-89-blue)](https://en.wikipedia.org/wiki/C89_(C_version))

 C89 is missing some nice things.
 As is MSVC.
-This adds the string related functionality for Windows (particularly: MSVC) and is tested additionally on: SunOS, Linux, BSD, and macOS.
+This adds the string related functionality for:
+- Windows
+  - MSVC 2005
+  - MSVC 2022 (should support all other versions also)
+  - MinGW
+  - Open Watcom 2.0 (including DOS target)
+- SunOS
+- Linux
+- BSD
+- macOS

 Everything is hidden behind `ifdef`s so if the compiler/OS supports the function, that function will be used instead of the one provided by this library.

-Header only (to simplify including).
-Just `#define C89STRINGUTILS_IMPLEMENTATION` once-only in your program (before including the header).

 ### String functions implemented